WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/the-reactive-and-declarative-mindset.md

 ### Benefits of the declarative approach

-As demonstrated, the imperative approach requires detailed steps and direct manipulation of the DOM, which can quickly become complex and hard to maintain as the interactivity grows.
+As demonstrated, the imperative approach requires detailed steps and direct manipulation of the DOM, which can quickly become complex and hard to maintain as the interactivity complexity grows.
 The more possible states and elements there are, the more conditional logic needs to be added, making the code exponentially more complicated.
 The declarative approach, on the other hand, simplifies the process by managing the state and letting the framework handle the DOM updates.
 This leads to more readable, maintainable, and scalable code.

 ## Reactivity